How and why to ditch your expensive mutual funds

 When it comes to investing, you often get what you don’t pay for.

 That means you should own expensive mutual fund products at your peril.
+Consider how and why to ditch your expensive mutual funds here.

 I write about personal finance and investing often – heck I have this site you’re reading (!) – and I’ve been blogging for almost 10 years now.